Beaverton tells parents to plan for possible school closures on May 8

 The Oregon Education Association announced the planned "day of action" rally as one event in a recent series of rallies and protests to demand more K-12 education funding from state lawmakers.

 Teachers and school district employees across the state are planning to skip work at the start of school on May 8 to "send the message that it's time to fix the funding shortage in our schools," the union said.
+In some districts, like Beaverton and Portland, school administrators decided not to hold classes that day, citing an inability to "safely operate schools."

 Because of the walkout, schools in Portland will shut down.
-Beaverton district officials say they make take similar action if enough teachers participate.

 In Portland, the walkout will find teachers heading down to Tom McCall Waterfront Park for a rally at 11 a.m. that day.